 Once you have a hashtag saved to your hashtags, you can add a public definition to it.
 Public definitions are visible to every user, and they link to the Twitter account of the author: They are a great way to show you're an expert about a hashtag!

-Add/open your hasthag in My Hashtags and then click the button shown here:
+Add/open your hasthag in Bookmarks and then click the button shown here:

 Enter your definition – keep it short and to the point – and click the save button:

 That’s it!
 On our home page your definition will appear with a link to your Twitter profile, so, the first time you add a definition, you’ll need to confirm your Twitter account.
 We’ll manually review all definitions before publishing them, but you’ll receive a confirmation email as soon as yours is approved.

 You can add as many definitions as you like.
 You’ll also be able to see if, for a given hashtag, there is already a definition somebody else contributed, even if it is still waiting for a review.

 If more than one definition is contributed for the same hashtag, only the most voted will be featured, but users will be able to see all the definitions if they are really interested.
 Only registered users can vote, and they can also comment on a definition, but anybody can share a definition on Twitter using the bullhorn button: